ddenhart/ece411-practicum-2014/readme.txt

      --updated dimension layer of board for better spacing of mounting holes --added teamname info to both tPlace and tSilk layers --png screenshots of final layout candidate?

+---2014.11.09 cc—--
+   - Created Project Schedule document from project schedule documents provided by each team member